Hot Shelter downgrades

 An overview of Knuckles’ level shows the broken skybox again and a strange looking green fog that doesn’t fit the theme of the level too well.
 This is also likely the only area in the game where the PC version’s unnecessary processing of material colors fixes a problem – the bottom of the lever is no longer white:

 Sky Deck doesn’t have too many downgrades from SA1 in terms of quantity, but quality-wise those downgrades are certainly some of the worst in the entire game – with lack of lighting, missing cloud movement and a broken skybox in Act 3.
-This level can be fixed with Dreamcast Conversion, where I restored cloud movement and implemented various effects, such as additive blending for skybox transitions.
+This level can be fixed with Dreamcast Conversion, where cloud movement is restored and various effects, such as additive blending for skybox transitions, are reimplemented.
 The Lantern Engine mod restores the vibrant palette lighting, and the Sound Overhaul mod adds back missing announcements in Act 2.
 To learn more how to install the mods, head over to the “Fixing the PC version of SADX” section.

 Red Mountain, particularly its first and third acts, was reworked in SADX to a more noticeable degree than other stages.
 Acts 1 and 3 have new textures and at least one new texture is higher resolution than the textures used in the Dreamcast level.
 Many people seem to genuinely prefer the SADX redesign, and perhaps Acts 1/3 are not the worst when it comes to SADX downgrades – unlike Act 2, which is a downgrade from the original in every aspect.
-However, even Acts 1/3 have some noticeable changes that make them inferior to the Dreamcast version.
+However, even Acts 1/3 have some noticeable changes that can be seen as inferior to the Dreamcast version.

-Before talking about general changes , however, let’s discuss some common misconceptions about this level.
-Some people say the SADX version of Red Mountain has higher resolution textures than its Dreamcast counterpart.
-That is not entirely true.
-If you compare the textures between the Gamecube and Dreamcast versions, you’ll notice that there’s only one texture in the Gamecube/PC version that is 512×512, and the rest of the textures are mostly the same resolution as on the Dreamcast, or lower.
+From a quick look it may seem that the SADX version of Red Mountain has higher resolution textures than its Dreamcast counterpart, but that isn’t entirely true.
+If you compare the textures between the Gamecube and Dreamcast versions, you’ll notice that there’s only one texture in the Gamecube/PC version that is 512×512, and the rest of the textures are mostly the same resolution as on the Dreamcast or lower.
 SADX replaces one 128×128 texture with a 256×256 one, but four 256×256 textures were also replaced with 16×16 textures in SADX.
 In addition, there are two extra textures on the Gamecube/PC.

 Despite the increased total number of textures, the variety of them suffered a little bit.
 In the Dreamcast version there are three mountain textures: one used before the zipline (ai256_iwa31), one used after the zipline (ai256_iwa26) and one used near the end of the stage (d128side8a).
 In SADX there are only two: one before (ai256_iwa28) and one after the zipline (d128side8a).
 Both of them are less varied/colorful than their Dreamcast counterparts, and only the second texture is higher resolution than the Dreamcast version (and the only texture that is 512×512):

-In Act 1 in particular, something strange happened to several textures in SADX: their resolution was reduced to 16×16, and their hue was shifted to make them blue.
+In Act 1 in particular, something happened to several textures in SADX: their resolution was reduced to 16×16, and their hue was shifted to make them blue.
 Two other textures were not shrunk but still received the blue coloration.
-These textures appear to be unused, which, if true, means that the SADX version of the level actually uses less textures than its Dreamcast counterpart.
+These textures appear to be unused, which means that the SADX version of the level actually uses less textures than its Dreamcast counterpart.

-Of course this is barely relevant without comparing the actual look of the level ingame.
-Let’s compare the start location between versions.
+Of course this is barely relevant without comparing the actual look of the level ingame, so let’s compare the start location between versions.
 The grass textures look more detailed in SADX, but the overall look is less colorful and the lighting is darker and less complex if you look at the badniks and objects:

 The Dreamcast version conveys a more coherent impression of the “volcanic” nature of the area: